Florida Opportunity Hub

 Package alerts and briefs

-High-value items become weekly growth briefs, category pages, county pages, and future alerts for businesses that match the opportunity type.
+High-value items become weekly growth briefs, category pages, county pages, and future alerts for matching businesses.

 What makes a signal useful?

-A useful signal points to future business activity.
-That might be a bid deadline, a new manufacturing facility, a county maintenance need, a tourism project, a hiring cluster, or a source page that repeatedly produces opportunities.
+A useful signal points to future business activity: a bid deadline, new facility, county maintenance need, tourism project, hiring cluster, or source that repeatedly produces opportunities.

 Clear location